-Many other cultures claim they could even see these lines and build roads and buildings on them accordingly.
+Many other cultures claim they could even see these lines and build roads and buildings accordingly.
 Even Plato spoke about this in his work, Timaeus.
-He explained the planetary grid as the synthesis of the platonic solids.
+He explained the planetary grid as the synthesis of platonic solids.
 Somehow, this pattern expresses the ideal body of the cosmos.

-These ancient cultures possessed knowledge that we lost with the rise of anti-intellectualism and organized religion.
+These ancient cultures possessed knowledge we lost with the rise of anti-intellectualism and organized religion.
 We are only now re-discovering parts of this knowledge.
 However, we have more questions than answers.
-Some people believe this energy source is what Nikola Tesla (8) was investigating.
-He believed the magnetic field of the earth was a free source of energy, but his work was undermined and discredited by Thomas Edison.
+Some believe this energy source is what Nikola Tesla (8) investigated.
+He thought the magnetic field of the earth was a free source of energy, but his work was undermined and discredited by Thomas Edison.
 Mr. Edison wanted to develop a way to generate and sell electricity.